knative/docs/docs/eventing/samples/kubernetes-event-source/README.md

 1. In order to receive events, you have to create a concrete Event Source for a specific namespace.
-If you want to consume events from a different namespace or use a different `Service Account`, you need to modify the yaml accordingly.
+If you want to consume events from a different namespace or use a different `Service Account`, you need to modify `k8s-events.yaml` accordingly.

 ```shell
 kubectl apply --filename k8s-events.yaml